Budibase/website/content/blog/ai-agents/open-source-ai-agent-platforms.md

 #### Pros

-One selling point of CrewAI is that it offers tools such as CrewAI studio, which make it more feasible for non-technical colleagues to create working agentic systems, using no-code development and templates.
+One selling point of CrewAI is that it offers tools such as CrewAI studio, which make it more feasible for non-technical colleagues to create working agentic systems, using visual development and templates.

 On top of this, it’s a highly effective platform for creating solutions comprising multiple task-specific agents working together in `crews`.
 We can assign each agent its own role and responsibilities, making it easier to create coherent, predictable systems.